dkotik/sane-archiver/README.md

 - Provide test data and write a beefier test suite.
 - Display progress percentage when running through files and when uploading.
 - Current working directory is used for the temporary file.
 Investigate: is that approach wise?
-- Allow notifications via Discord.
+- Allow notifications via Discord?